-Manhattan Bank understands that the security of your personal account information is important.
+Manhattan Bank understands the security of your personal account information is important.
 Our goal is to protect the confidentiality of your account and personal data and comply with all applicable banking regulations relating to the safeguarding of your data.
 Security measures allow us to properly authenticate your identity when you access these services and protect your information as it travels between your PC and Manhattan Bank.

-- In order to access your accounts online you must enter a unique Netteller ID and password.
+- In order to access your accounts online you must enter a unique ID and password.
 We strongly recommend you choose a password you can remember (without writing it down), but that does not use information which can be easily guessed by someone.
-Avoid the use of birthdays, children's names, etc. Do not reveal your Netteller ID or password to anyone.
+Avoid the use of birthdays, children's names, etc. Do not reveal your ID or password to anyone.

 - We have implemented a security feature which will provide additional checks to verify your identity while you are logging in to your accounts.

 - When your information is traveling over the Internet, it is encrypted.

 - Login sessions have a time-out limit requiring you to login again after a ten-minute period of inactivity.

 In addition, there are steps you can take to protect your account and personal information while performing online financial transactions.
 While we continue to do everything possible to ensure the security of our system, we are not responsible for any breach of security outside of our control.

 - Create a strong, unique password comprised of 10 to 25 alpha/numeric characters including a symbol.